ufosc/getting-started/README.md

-# UF Open Source Club Resources
+# Open Source Club Resources

 This is the one stop shop for any project resource.
 This repository includes links to guides on various topics, templates for quickly setting up a project, coding guidelines for various languages, and other useful info.